Penn State University

 Guidance on how to interpret student feedback shared through MSEEQ and SEEQ instruments.

-Instructional development philosophy written by Dr. Angela Linse, executive director of the Schreyer Institute for Teaching Excellence
+Instructional development philosophy (aka, faculty development philosophy, educational development philosophy) written by Dr. Angela Linse, Assoc.
+Dean and Executive Director, Schreyer Institute for Teaching Excellence

 Inquiry-Based Learning (IBL) Guides